 If you would like the services of a spiritual care provider, ask any hospital staff to assist you in contacting us.
 You can also call our main extension 2142 with less urgent requests, or contact the on-call spiritual care provider through the hospital switchboard (dial ‘0’ on a house phone, or 519-749-4300 ext '0' from outside the hospital).
 To reach us electronically, please e-mail our secretary, Diane Campagna, at firstname.lastname@example.org.

-You are welcome to visit us at our offices in the KW Site, 3C corridor, room 310, a space we share with volunteer resources.
-At the Freeport Site, you can find us at the Village Centre 2nd Floor swing space (not far from the Sanctuary).
+You are welcome to visit us at our offices in the KW Campus, 3C corridor, room 310, a space we share with volunteer resources.
+At the Freeport Campus, you can find us at the Village Centre 2nd floor swing space (not far from the Sanctuary).

 Through a long-standing volunteer on-call program, a spiritual care provider, either staff or volunteer, is available 24 hours a day for emergency and crisis situations.
 In partnership with the local Roman Catholic Deanery and St. Mary’s General Hospital, there is also a Roman Catholic priest on-call for Sacramental emergencies at all times.

-We have the equivalent of 4 full-time spiritual care staff at Grand River Hospital, as well as approximately 35 volunteers and over 300 credentialed local faith community leaders.
+We have the equivalent of four full-time spiritual care staff at Grand River Hospital, as well as approximately 35 volunteers and over 300 credentialed local faith community leaders.
 All staff spiritual care providers and several of our volunteers are trained through the Canadian Association for Spiritual Care (CASC).
-You may find more information about the profession of spiritual care at the CASC website, http://www.spiritualcare.ca/.
+You may find more information about the profession of spiritual care at the CASC website (opens in a new window).